Velouté de topinambours au bacon

 Secondly, their effect is alleviated if they’re parboiled first: start them in cold water, add baking soda for good luck, bring to a simmer, then drain and toss the cooking water, before you go on with the rest of the recipe.
 Lastly, they seem to fare much better in combination with potatoes — something about an enzyme in the potatoes that would help break down the infamous inulin — and because the universe is cleverly designed, they happen to be a fine flavor match, too.

-Do you have favorite Jerusalem artichoke recipes, or tricks of your own, to share?
+Do you have a favorite Jerusalem artichoke recipe, or tricks of your own to share?